A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Sparse Cholesky for Derivative-Enhanced GP

+The above equation has a closed-form solution which can be found in \cite{schafer_sparse_2021,chen_solving_2021}.
 In this work, we follow the steps mentioned in this section to generate a sparse approximation, ${\bf U}$, of the precision matrix.
 The algorithm is implemented in Python (a GitHub link to the codebase will be made available after reviews are completed and the paper is accepted for publication)\comment{cite the GitHub page}, and the code results are compared with the original work's results by \cite{chen_solving_2021}.
-Although we primarily focus on noise-free data in this work, we also present a discussion of noisy data with derivative information.
+We primarily focus on noise-free data in this work (and leave the case of noisy data for future work).